-The project is already finished
+The program is already finished.

 Germany-wide, more than 18 million football fans visit stadiums every year.
 The Allianz Arena alone attracts more than 2 million football enthusiasts every year.
 On a regional, national and international scale: Football moves the world and has a huge social, economic but also ecological impact.
 That is why we have started our third Mission: Transforming the Allianz Arena into the Sustainability Arena of the future.